Trade directory · Kenai metro · Alaska

 Peak Season

-Late May through August - short construction season due to harsh winters
+May through September - short construction season due to harsh winters and extended daylight hours

 Market estimate